skylight-hq/skylight.digital/_projects/usaf_wxpo_cloud_migration.md

 Limited engagement with end users added to these challenges.
 WxPO’s legacy applications were built without a clear understanding of the diverse goals, roles, and workflows of their users, leading to gaps in functionality and usability.

 Faced with these challenges, WxPO partnered with our team to reinvigorate their cloud migration efforts.
-Leveraging our [Service Design Accelerator program](/work/experience/usaf-service-design-capacity-building/), we worked with WxPO to identify root issues, align teams, and establish priorities to move their migration forward.
+Leveraging our **[Service Design Accelerator program](/work/experience/usaf-service-design-capacity-building/)**, we worked with WxPO to identify root issues, align teams, and establish priorities to move their migration forward.
 {% endcapture %}

 {% capture solution %}